 Our cafe is open from 10.30am - 4.30pm for takeaway food and drink.
-We currently have outdoor seating available in the walled garden and visitors are welcome to picnic in the wider parkland and estate and there are benches around the site.
+We currently have outdoor seating available in the walled garden and visitors are welcome to picnic in the wider parkland and estate - there are benches around the grounds.
 We ask that visitors please avoid picnicking in the formal garden to avoid overcrowding and please take any rubbish home with you.

 We have accessibility parking and accessible toilet facilities available.
 When you arrive please make our welcome team aware that you would like to use the accessible car parking and they will guide you.
 Accessible toilet facilities are available in the courtyard next to the mansion.
 We have created an accessible one way route around the site.
 This is clearly marked with arrows to guide you around when you visit.
 We can loan wheelchairs to visitors, but we recommend booking your visit in advance by calling the property and notifying them of your access needs.